aloha666/Java2021/FP.md

 ## ?5. lazy initialization exception

-Hibernate throws the *LazyInitializationException* when it needs to initialize a lazily fetched association to another entity without an active session context.
-That’s usually the case if you try to use an uninitialized association in your client application or web layer. 在读取数据的时候，Session已经关闭
+Hibernate throws the *LazyInitializationException* when it needs to initialize a lazily fetched association to another entity without an **active session context**.
+That’s usually the case if you try to use an uninitialized association in your client application or web layer. 在读取数据的时候，Session已经关闭,not saved into cache/memory?

 ## 6. @transactional